arrenree/KDB/README.md

 <a name="raze_intro"></a>
 ### 🔵 4.14 Raze

-Raze collapses one level of nesting
+Raze collapses one level of nesting and joins items together

 ```q
 t: (1 2; 3 4 5) / this is a nested list containing 2 levels